stakater-archive/StakaterCloudDocs-Archived/content/sre/gitops/gitlab.md

 ![gitlab-pat](./images/gitlab-pat.png)

-- Provide the PAT to stakater support team via vault
+- Copy the generated `PAT` and send to the stakater support team.